eribol/libredu/README.md

 ### [Website](https://libredu.org)
 ---
 Libredu is free, online and open source generating timetables schedules for schools.
-- It is easyto use but under development(somethings could change).
+- It is easy to use but under development(somethings could change).
 - Developed with [Rust](https://rust-lang.org) and [Seed](https://seed-rs.org)
 - No a lot of features like alternatives.
 No colors, no options.